theskumar/python-dotenv/README.md

 [![Build Status][build_status_badge]][build_status_link]
 [![PyPI version][pypi_badge]][pypi_link]

-Python-dotenv reads key-value pairs from a `.env` file and can set them as environment variables.
+Python-dotenv reads key-value pairs from `.env` files and can set them as environment variables.
 It helps in the development of applications following the [12-factor](https://12factor.net/) principles.